ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## References

-The feedback and discussion of the article is mainly on [this Reddit post](https://www.reddit.com/r/NixOS/comments/13dxw9d/nixos_nix_flakes_a_guide_for_beginners/), you can also comment directly at the bottom of this page.
+The feedback and discussion of this post is mainly on [this Reddit post](https://www.reddit.com/r/NixOS/comments/13dxw9d/nixos_nix_flakes_a_guide_for_beginners/), you can also comment directly at the bottom of this page.

 Here are some useful resources that I referred to:

 - [Zero to Nix - Determinate Systems][Zero to Nix - Determinate Systems]: A beginner-friendly Nix Flakes tutorial that is worth reading.
 - [NixOS series](https://lantian.pub/en/article/modify-website/nixos-why.lantian/): LanTian's NixOS series, which are very clear and easy to understand.
 - [Nix Flakes Series](https://www.tweag.io/blog/2020-05-25-flakes/): An official Nix Flakes tutorial series, which provides a relatively detailed introduction and is suitable for beginners.
-- [Nix Flakes - Wiki](https://nixos.wiki/wiki/Flakes): The official Nix Flakes wiki, which provides a relatively rough introduction.
+- [Flakes - NixOS Wiki](https://nixos.wiki/wiki/Flakes): The official Nix Flakes wiki, which provides a relatively rough introduction.
 - [ryan4yin/nix-config](https://github.com/ryan4yin/nix-config): My Flake for NixOS & macOS.

 [digga]: https://github.com/divnix/digga